DIRECTLab/robots/blue-tanks/README.md

 # Blue Yahboom Tanks
-Current inventory as of 9/8/22:
+Inventory as of 9/8/22:
-- 5 tanks in total.
-4 of them work.
-Test the one that says "no sonar."
+- All 5 tanks have working motors and sonar.

 Capabilities:
 - Motor control for right and left tracks
 - Sonar
+- Camera is controlled through USB
 - If you figure out how to use other capabilities, let us know!

 How to use: